 In 1994, the 49/63 Community Action Network was established.
 Two Kansas City, Missouri police officers were assigned to work with residents and businesses on a variety of issues related to crime, drugs and property maintenance.

 The last COMBAT Coordinator employed was in 2013.
 The Community Police Officers were reassigned to other duties in 2016.
 Some work still continues related to abandoned housing in the area.

 In the 1990’s, the Coalition encouraged the organization of smaller neighborhood organizations within its boundaries.
 Crestwood, a homeowners association, was incorporated in 1922.
 Troostwood, although not incorporated until 1999 was active as a neighborhood group.
 Astor Place was incorporated in 1996 and Rockhill Ridge in 1998.
 Troost Plateau and Rockhill Crest, are no longer incorporated but still function as neighborhood associations.
 Troost Avenue Lawn was incorporated in 2012.
 Wing & Steen, Kingston Heights and South Park are not organized at this time.

-In November of 2018 an annual meeting was held.
-By-laws were adopted to structure the organization more along the lines of an umbrella organization, a coalition working with the neighborhoods, businesses and institutions.
+In November 2018, an annual meeting was held.
+By-laws were adopted to structure the organization more along the lines of an umbrella organization, a coalition working with the neighborhoods, businesses, and institutions.
 At that time a nine-member board was elected to manage the functions of the Coalition.

 In the summer of 2021, 49-63 held a 50th Anniversary celebration and invited all to join.
 We look forward to serving our community now and for another 50 years.